The most used Moods and Tenses Verbs in Italian

+Let’s dive into the most commonly used moods in Italian verbs.
+Moods indicate the attitude or purpose behind a verb’s action.
 In this post, you’ll learn the most used Moods and Tenses Verbs in Italian.
-Verbs have four main moods:
+Verbs have FIVE main moods:

 MOODS